viamrobotics/docs/docs/services/vision/detection.md

 }

 // If you need to use the image based on the detections, get the image first
 // and then run detections on it.
-This process is slower.
+This process is slower:

 // Get the stream from a camera camStream, err := myCam.Stream(context.Background())